fluid-checkout/fluid-checkout/readme.txt

 * Improved: Expose more methods to interact with the enhanced select fields component `TomSelect`.
 * Fixed: Compatibility with theme Woodmart.
 Fix checkout steps section style when using distraction free header and footer.
 * Fixed: Compatibility with plugin Advanced Coupons for WooCommerce Free.
 Fix issue on checkout page when checkout form was added as a block.
+* Fixed: Compatibility with plugin Payment Plugins for PayPal WooCommerce.
+Fix endless loading and data loss issues when using PayPal express button on the checkout page.
 * Fixed: Change selected value on enhanced dropdown fields (TomSelect) when the `change` event is triggered with jQuery events.
 * Fixed: Remove previous error messages when adding or removing coupon codes successfully.
 * Fixed: Force styles of `fc-loading` class to override styles from theme.